Samsung/tizen-docs/docs/application/tizen-studio/web-tools/overview.md

 - [Using the Web Simulator](web-simulator.md)

-  You can run your Web application in a Google Chrome™ browser-based simulator, which provides many settings and features for debugging your application.
+  You can run your Web application in a Google Chrome&trade; browser-based simulator, which provides many settings and features for debugging your application.
 You can test how the application behaves, and even send in events and messages.

 If you prefer a command line interface to the graphical Tizen Studio window, you can use the [Command Line Interface (CLI)](../common-tools/command-line-interface.md) tool during the entire development process.